eyanshu1997/mptcp/src/lte/doc/source/lte-testing.rst

  #.
 RRC Connection Establishment
  #.
 RRC Reconfiguration

-The test suite considers a type of scenario with four eNBs aligned in a square layout with 100-meter edges.
-Multiple UEs are located at a specific spot on the diagonal of the square and are instructed to connect to the first eNB.
-Each test case implements an instance of this scenario with specific values of the following parameters:
+The test suite considers a type of scenario with a single eNB and multiple UEs that are instructed to connect to the eNB.
+Each test case implement an instance of this scenario with specific values of the following parameters:

  - number of UEs
  - number of Data Radio Bearers to be activated for each UE
  - time :math:`t^c_0` at which the first UE is instructed to start connecting to the eNB
  - time interval :math:`d^i` between the start of connection of UE :math:`n` and UE :math:`n+1`; the time at which user :math:`n` connects is thus determined as :math:`t^c_n = t^c_0 + n d^i` sdf
- - the relative position of the UEs on the diagonal of the square, where higher values indicate larger distance from the serving eNodeB, i.e., higher interference from the other eNodeBs
  - a boolean flag indicating whether the ideal or the real RRC protocol model is used

 Each test cases passes if a number of test conditions are positively evaluated for each UE after a delay :math:`d^e` from the time it started connecting to the eNB.
 The delay :math:`d^e` is determined as